singhrakeshgkp/spring_security/Spring_Oauth2/oauth2.md

 - provide the requred database properties in application.properties file and start the application
 - Test the application same way as we tested with in memory credential.

+# Configure resource server
+- Create new spring boot project with ```sping web, security, and resource server``` dependency
+- Create a config class, configure SecurityFilterChain bean in it.
+- Configure the jwk uri in resource server configuration.
+JWK uri can be found on ```http://localhost:8080/.well-known/openid-configuration``` end point of auth server.
+- Now test the application
+###